Kafū, aged forty-one.

 September 7th.

-I requested Dr. Ōishi’s visit by telephone, but he did not come in the end.
+I requested Dr. Ōishi's visit via telephone, but he ultimately did not come.

 September 8th.